-- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/autorizations must be renewed periodically. - Certain drugs require our prior approval.
-Please refer to the prescription drug formulary available on our website at www.cdphp.com. - Federal Law prevents the pharmacy from accepting unused medications. - The calendar year deductible does not apply to benefits in this Section. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
+- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Certain drugs require our prior approval.
+Please refer to the prescription drug formulary available on our website at www.cdphp.com. - Federal Law prevents the pharmacy from accepting unused medications. - The calendar year deductible is: \$350 per person (\$700 per Self Plus One Enrollment, or Self and Family enrollment).
+The calendar year deductible applies to limited benefits in this Section.
+We added "(calendar year deductible applies)" when it applies. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.